 Pro tip: don’t get them “to go,” unless you’re getting them to simply take across the parking lot.
 In other words, don’t get them as takeout if you have to drive anywhere over five minutes away.
 This is because they’ll get soggy and they just won’t be the same as eating them onsite.
 But if you’re eating them at Wilson’s?
 They’re the BEST!

 Best Brunch in Raleigh

 Raleigh has good options for weekend brunch.
-We could use a few more choices for Saturday brunch, which are harder to find than Sunday options, which is much more common.
+We could use a few more choices for Saturday brunch, which are harder to find than Sunday options, which are much more common.